Dear Colleagues,

 • Thesis that were awarded within the same year will not be qualified.

-• The candidates must submit pdf version of their thesis to the IPTS 2024 Symposium Submission System with the application form and the written consent of the thesis supervisor.
+• The candidates must submit pdf version of their thesis to the IPTS 2026 Symposium Submission System with the written consent of the thesis supervisor.

 Contact Details